Suraj-Bhor/100-Days-of-ML-Code/README.md

 ## Day 81: 28<sup>th</sup> June 2020 : In-House Kaggle Competition - Continued
 * Contiued working on the Kaggle competition for classifying the Human protein images.

+## Day 82: 29<sup>th</sup> June 2020: Figuring out what to do next
+* Making certain changes in the plan to get more used to the practical aspects of DL/ML.